 Protests and demonstrations can occur in Switzerland.
 These are often aimed at international organisations and international meetings.
 Such protests have become violent in the past.
 You should monitor the local media and other important sources of information about possible demonstrations.
 You should avoid affected areas and follow the advice of local authorities.

 Switzerland has a low incidence of serious crime.
-However, petty crime is increasing, including pick-pocketing, bag snatching on public transport, especially trains, and theft from unattended vehicles and vehicles stopped in traffic and on public transport.
+However, petty crime is increasing, including pick-pocketing, bag snatching on public transport, especially trains, and theft from unattended vehicles and vehicles stopped in traffic.
 The majority of crime is directed at tourists near tourist attractions in major towns.
 In particular there are reports of petty crime at the airports and railway stations, mainly in the larger cities of Bern, Zurich and Geneva.
 The rate of crime increases during the peak tourist seasons of summer and Christmas and at events which are known to attract large numbers of foreign visitors.
 Thieves often operate in pairs, with one creating a diversion while the other steals unguarded items.
 Do not leave bags containing money or valuables unattended.
 Passengers on overnight trains have been robbed while sleeping.

 Money and valuables